GokulALT/ollamaChatWrapper/README.md

     ```
     The application will typically be available at `http://localhost:9002` (as per your `package.json` dev script).

 5.  **Open your browser** and navigate to the application URL.
-You should see the OllamaChat interface.
+You should see the Ollama Chat Studio interface.
 If your Ollama server is running and accessible, you'll be able to select a model and start chatting.

 ## Project Structure